Software development: Arduino IDE installation

 BUT depending upon how up-to-date the apt repository is, it may install a relatively old version - so a more 'manual' method is recommended for the Raspberry Pi as follows:

-- download the Linux 32 bits version which will normally put a compressed .xz file in the Raspberry Pi's /Downloads folder.
-The 'stable' production release at the time of writing this web page is 1.8.13 but this will change over time.
+- download the Linux ARM 32 bits version which will normally put a compressed .xz file in the Raspberry Pi's /Downloads folder.
+The 'stable' production release at the last time this web page was updated is 1.8.19 but this will change over time.

 - then run the following commands in a Terminal window (updating the software version number in the commands below if required):